David-Dzhivanyan/Rapira/README.md

 # rapira

-This template should help get you started developing with Vue 3 in Vite.
+An app for displaying, searching and filtering photos on Vue 3 in Vite.

 ## Recommended IDE Setup